The Big Picture…

 Let’s take the bottom three graphs first.
 These come from Bass’ work.
 And they show the sales (solid line) of clothes dryers, black and white TVs, and power lawnmowers over several years (his work is from 1969).
 On the same graphs, in dots, is a fitted curve of the Bass model.
 OK, it’s not a perfect match, but it is remarkably close.

 Now, let’s get a little bit more up to date.
 The two graphs at the top of Figure 3 look at the diffusion of iPhone and Samsung Galaxy devices.
 It comes from a paper that looks extends Bass’ model to deal with competitive price variations.
 However, I have just copied the graph of the standard Bass model.
-Taking figures from different papers has the joy of showing inconsistencies in how those papers draw graphs!
+Taking figures from different papers has the joy of showing inconsistencies in how those papers draw diagrams!
 Sales are now the dots, and the fitted Bass model is the solid line.

 Now we have a feeling for Bass’ model, let’s move towards the maths.